nv-morpheus/MRC/docs/quickstart/cpp/ex02_pipeline_with_library/README.md

 auto source = s.construct_object<IntSource>("int_source");
 ```

 Where `IntSource` is the compiled class from the previous example.
 The most important thing to note here is the call to `construct_object<NodeT>(std::string name, ...args)`, where `NodeT` is the type of node to create, `name` is the node name, and `args` is a variable number of arguments.
-To ensure that each node can store the necessary information to function in the pipeline, we wrap all nodes in a `srf::segment::Object` class.
+To ensure that each node can store the necessary information to function in the pipeline, we wrap all nodes in a `mrc::segment::Object` class.
 This alleviates the need to define properties like `name` on each and every node class.
 The downside here is that nodes should not be created directly, but instantiated using the `construct_object` function.

 The `construct_object` function's first argument is the name to assign to the node.
 The same name that is used in `make_source`.
 The remainder of the arguments are passed directly into the node's constructor.
 So calling the following function: